Rjolaverria/Firechat/README.md

 ## About

-A chat app created with React, Firebaseand and Material UI.
+A chat app created with React, Firebase and Material UI.

 ## Author